nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 is inconsequential from a data perspective (nothing in a `Task` changes other than the creation of a new instance), it is still a user error that should be handled:

-> Suppose that a user intended to mark a task as undone, but accidentally entered the `done` command instead.
+> Suppose that a user intended to mark a task as undone, but accidentally entered the `done task` command instead.
 By displaying an error instead of silently accepting the erroneous command, the user is notified and can enter the correct command next—this results in better UX!